- 01. Find a Yoga Class in London

 Yoga means Union in Sanskrit, the ancient language of India.

-Only by shedding external concerns and finding a true liberation from daily concerns could one find the much sought-after spiritual enlightenment.
+Only by shedding external concerns and finding a genuine liberation from daily concerns could one find the much sought-after spiritual enlightenment.

-On the way to communion with their higher power, early yogis discovered the amazing effects their postures and meditation had on their health and well-being.
+On the way to communion with their higher power, early yogis discovered the fantastic effects their postures and meditation had on their health and well-being.

 It has only been in the last 100 years or so that yoga has made its way into western society.

-The practice was introduced by Swami Vivekananda throughout Europe and in the United States, where it gained a following among such worthies as Ralph Waldo Emerson and other philosophers of the day.
+Swami Vivekananda introduced the practice throughout Europe and in the United States, where it gained a following among such worthies as Ralph Waldo Emerson and other philosophers of the day.

 However, yoga did not go mainstream until about 20 years later, when a self-styled fellow named Pierre Arnold Bernard, known as The Great Oom, founded the Tantrik Order of America.

-As he tended to be rather secretive, the original yoga studio’s location is unknown but thought to have been in started somewhere on the west coast of America.
+As he tended to be somewhat secretive, the original yoga studio's location is unknown but thought to have been in started somewhere on the west coast of America.